If you received an email invitation, copy the link from the email into Google Chrome Browser to open the specific project.

 If the annotation is

 Local, you would use your cursor to draw the appropriate annotation.
-When you are done, you can edit the annotations by grabbing and moving the entire shape, moving individual points, or moving the sides of a bounding box.
+When you are done, you can edit the annotations by grabbing and editing the entire shape, individual points, or the sides of a bounding box.

 Brief Freeform Annotation Video